rust-vmm/kvm/kvm-bindings/CONTRIBUTING.md

 mkdir src/arm64
 popd

-# linux is the repository that you cloned at the previous step.
 pushd linux
-# Step 2: Checkout the version you want to generate the bindings for.
-git checkout v6.9

-# Step 3: Generate the bindings.
+# Step 2: Generate the bindings.
 # This will generate the headers for the targeted architecture and place them
 # in the user specified directory